 The best way to move into a healthier lifestyle with your family is to start with simple, easy changes that will become part of your day-to-day routine.

-The Doshi family from Seven Hills decided to make small, simple changes to their lifestyle to improve their health, including being physically active as a family, reading food labels and eating more vegetables every day.
+The Doshi family decided to make small, simple changes to their lifestyle to improve their health, including being physically active as a family and eating more healthily.
 Watch how they made these positive changes together and how it brought them closer as a family.

 It is normal for you and your kids to snack, just make sure that the snacks are healthy.
 For example, swap biscuits and chips for fresh fruit, plain popcorn or hummus with veggies.
 Take a look at our weekly menu planner for healthy snack ideas you can add to this week’s shopping list.